insthync/awesome-unity3d/README.md

 * [AICommand](https://github.com/keijiro/AICommand) - ChatGPT integration with the Unity Editor.
 * [GOAP](https://github.com/crashkonijn/GOAP) - A multi-threaded GOAP system for Unity3D
 * [DotRecast](https://github.com/ikpil/DotRecast) - A port of Recast & Detour, navigation mesh toolset for games, Unity3D, servers, C#
+* [UnityBehaviorTreeVisualizer](https://github.com/Yecats/UnityBehaviorTreeVisualizer) - A tool built in Unity that draws a graph representation of behavior trees running in the scene

 ### Analyzer
 * [UnityHeapExplorer](https://github.com/pschraut/UnityHeapExplorer) - A Memory Profiler, Debugger and Analyzer for Unity 2019.3 and newer.